-The felt underlayment is made or organic felt saturated with asphalt.
+The felt one is made or organic felt saturated with asphalt.
 In some varieties of felt underlayment, it uses fiberglass as a reinforcement which increases its longevity and strength.
 Typically, the more asphalt is saturated into the felt, the more durable and better the quality of the underlayment.
 However, you should note that this high-quality comes at a higher price.
-Since asphalt is the most expensive input that goes into the product, it makes sense that the more asphalt is used potentially the more expensive the underlayment, and vice versa.
+Since asphalt is the most expensive input that goes into the product, it makes sense that the more asphalt is used potentially the more expensive it is, and vice versa.

 Asphalt-saturated felt underlayment is typically water-resistant, but only for some time.
 After it starts to wear off, it becomes permeable to water.
 As such, it is best used in steep-sloping roofs.
 Steep slopes allow water to run-off quickly unlike flatter roofs where water stands for long.
 Other potential problems you might experience when using asphalt-saturated felt underlayment include wrinkling and tears.
 Moreover, when the material is exposed to direct sunlight, the asphalt is depleted much faster.

-This material is generally cheaper than other underlayment materials.
-However, if you are interested in total water resistance, high-quality, and durability, this is not the underlayment material for you.
+This material is generally cheaper than other materials.
+However, if you are interested in total water resistance, high-quality, and durability, this is not the material for you.

-This type of underlayment is a better choice to use in hot climates than felt.
+This type is a better choice to use in hot climates than felt.
 It is resistant to moisture penetration and weathering

 Another quality that makes it advantageous is its durability.
 Synthetics tend to have a higher percentage of polymer modifier and asphalt.
 This gives the material exceptional durability.
 This lightweight underlayment material can also withstand UV radiation and fungus and it does not wrinkle.